zowe/docs-site/docs/user-guide/installandconfig.md

    This started task brings up other features of the Zowe runtime on z/OS upon request.
 Features may include Desktop, API Mediation Layer, ZSS, and more.
 When using containerization, it is likely that the only feature will be ZSS.
 This task can be used for a single Zowe instance deployment, and can also be used for Zowe high availability deployment in Sysplex.
 This task brings up and stops Zowe instances, or specific Zowe components without restarting the entire Zowe instances.

   :::important
   * In order for the above started tasks to run correctly, the security administrator permissions are required.
-For more inoformation, see [Configuring the z/OS system for Zowe](configure-zos-system.md).
+For more information, see [Configuring the z/OS system for Zowe](configure-zos-system.md).
   * Note that the sample JCL member `ZWESECUR` is shipped with Zowe and contains commands for RACF, TopSecret, and ACF2 security managers.
   :::

-## z/OS Data sets used by Zowe
+### z/OS Data sets used by Zowe

 After Zowe is properly installed, the following data sets are created on z/OS under the prefix you defined: